jacobkaled/weatherStack/weatherapp/README.md

 ## Global state

-i am using Recoil as a global state managment library which is a modern / react like library from facebook that is Asyncronous by default and it does helps fetching data and managening it accross the applicaiton
+Using Recoil as a global state managment library which is a modern / react like library from facebook that is Asyncronous by default and it does helps fetching data and managening it accross the applicaiton

 ## Styling

-i am using styled components gloabltheme to provide unified css values throughout the app
+Using styled components gloabltheme to provide unified css values throughout the app

 ## Debouncing

-i am delaying the API calls after the user stop typing by 500 ms
+The API calls are Debounced by 500 ms

 ## ToDos